letsRobot/letsrobot/documentation/COZMO_MAC.md

 * `.color` or `.colour` Enable / Disable colour.
 Colour reduces the resolution of the video.

 ## Note for audio streaming on MacOS:
+NOTE : These instructions are out of date.
+The current method to stream audio involves changing the audio_input_format to avfoundation, video type to ffmpeg and no_camera to true.

 The `startAudioCaptureLinux` function in send_video.py calls ffmpeg with alsa input.
 If you want to stream audio from your mac use `-f avfoundation -i ":0"` in place of `-f alsa -ar 44100 -ac %d -i hw:%d`.